 - No-fuss developing process

-These are the kinds of cameras nature-lovers take on a hike or adventurers take on a mountain climb.
-Stick it in your pocket and it’s within easy reach when you want it, unfazed by the bumps and falls of the trail.
+For example, these are the kinds of cameras nature-lovers would like take on a hike or take on a mountain climb.
+They have no battery to recharge, can be waterproof, easy to stick it in your pocket making it within easy reach when you want it, and unfazed by the bumps and falls of the trail.

 Who Invented Disposable Cameras?

-The first disposable camera was invented by H. M. Stiles in 1949 and called the Photo-Pac and cost $1.29.
-For some reason, this camera never caught on in the market.
 Seventeen years later, the French company FEX introduced its version of a disposable camera.
-The popular disposable camera of the last century was introduced in 1986, by Fujifilm.
+The popular disposable cameras of the last century was introduced in 1986, by Fujifilm and by Kodak in 1987 which became available everywhere by 2005.

 Do Disposable Cameras Take Good Pictures?